Travelling as a nurse: Don’t be afraid to follow your heart!

 Together in this course we will use these 10 questions to determine if moving abroad is right for you, and if so, what that move might look like practically.
 Along with the downloadable worksheet to accompany each question, you'll also receive invaluable resources like a guide with over 15 websites to aid in your planning and job hunting process.

-Being a nurse abroad vs. in your home country
+6. Understand the differences between being a nurse abroad vs. in your home country

 The biggest difference is the language and the way of working.